-Estonia invites anyone in the world to apply for e-Residency, as long as:
+Estonia invites you to apply for e-Residency, as long as:

-E-Residency is particularly well-suited for many freelancers, consultants, digital nomads, solopreneurs and other digital entrepreneurs interested in establishing a digital services company they can manage from anywhere.
+E-Residency is particularly well-suited for many freelancers, consultants, digital nomads and other digital entrepreneurs interested in establishing a digital services company that they can manage remotely.

-Background check: All applicants receive background checks by the Estonian Police and Border Guard Board, the organization that manages the entire application process, to ensure digital identities are used by verified people with good intentions.
+Background check: All applicants undergo background checks conducted by the Estonian Police and Border Guard Board (PBGB), the authority that manages the entire application process, to ensure digital identities are used by verified people with good intentions.
 During the background check, the PBGB assesses the applicant’s compliance with the law, their prior and current criminal record and whether there are any circumstances giving rise to denying a visa or temporary residence permit or imposing an entry ban.

-Travel: Your e-Residency digital ID card is not a travel document and your status does not provide you with the legal right to enter a foreign country, including Estonia.
+Travel: Your e-Residency digital ID card is not a travel document and your e-resident status does not provide you with the legal right to enter a foreign country, including Estonia.
 If you are approved, you will need to travel to an official pick-up location to provide fingerprints and pick up your e-Residency kit in person.
 Note, it is not possible to send the document by mail or ask somebody else to collect it on your behalf.

-Banking: Though e-Residency can be issued to anyone who meets the criteria, certain private sector services, such as banking, set their own criteria and e-Residency status does not guarantee access to these services.
-If you are connected to a country on the FATF list of high risk and other monitored jurisdictions, you will most likely have difficulty accessing any kind of business banking service even with a company registered in Estonia.
+Banking: Banking service providers and payment institutions set their own eligibility criteria for opening accounts and e-resident status does not guarantee access to their services.
+If you are a resident of a country on the FATF list of high-risk and other monitored jurisdictions, you will most likely have difficulty accessing any kind of business banking service even with a company registered in Estonia.
 Check out this article for an overview of banking basics.